“Where The Wild Things Are” by Maurice Sendak is the picture book that changed picture books forever.

 [W]e come to understand the implications of Max’s joyous anarchy in the first pictures of Where The Wild Things Are more completely only when we see the picture that shows him alone in his room; the anarchy is now not merely fun but appears to have significant social implications.
 Furthermore, it is not until much later in the book that we may recalled the picture “by Max” hanging on the staircase wall in those earlier pictures and come to understand its implications: we learn that Max drew not just a monster but a creature he might visit in his imagination, and we understand how very much the place where the Wild Things are is indeed a product of Max’s imagination.
 The model airplane hanging over Mickey’s bed in the first pictures of In The Night Kitchen has a similar function.
 Such examples suggest how very much the later pictures in a book become a context for the earlier ones in re-readings.
 It is impossible to reread a book as we first experienced it.

-According to Sendak, at first the book was banned in libraries and received negative reviews.
-It took about two years for librarians and teachers to realize that children were flocking to the book, checking it out over and over again, and for critics to relax their views.
+According to Sendak, at first Wild Things was banned in libraries and received negative reviews.
+It took about two years for librarians and teachers to realize that children were flocking to the book, checking it out over and over again, and for critics to relax their opinions.

 There is an uncountable number of texts which have been influenced by Wild Things.
-Also, Wild Things was part of a wider movement, influnced itself by texts which came before.
+Also, Wild Things was part of a wider movement, influenced itself by texts which came before.

 Harry the Dirty Dog is offered by Stephens as another example of a carnivalesque text in which a child character (in this case a dog) interrogates the established order, then returns home to safety.